PracticalSlug/LouisPGSS20/README.md

-# LouisPGSS20
+# Repository of Louis for PGSS 2020.

-Test programs and stuff for PGSS 2020.
+This repository will hold stuff for the CS lab.